Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Experiments

 \subsubsection{Comparison Experiment with Noise-free Data}

 In the noise-free comparison experiment, 720 projections were collected for each spectrum.
-Figure \ref{fig5} presents the reconstruction results of the compared algorithms and our method using noise-free data.
-The first and second rows depict the density images of water and bone, respectively.
-The first, second, and third columns show the results reconstructed by IFBP, E-SART, and our method.
-It can be observed from the images that all three methods achieve satisfactory reconstruction results, with correct material separation.
+Fig. \ref{fig5} presents the reconstruction results of the compared algorithms and the proposed method using noise-free data.
+It can be observed from the images that all four methods achieve satisfactory reconstruction results, with correct material separation.
 Notably, significant differences exist in the density images of water, as demonstrated by the profile plot along the 290th row in Fig. \ref{fig5_Profiles}.
-From Fig. \ref{fig5_Profiles}, it is evident that the profile plot of our method is closer to the Ground Truth.
-Table \ref{tab1} provides quantitative metrics, including PSNR and SSIM.
-Among these, IFBP exhibits the highest PSNR, while our method demonstrates superior performance in terms of SSIM.
+From Fig. \ref{fig5_Profiles}, it is evident that the profile plot of the proposed method is closer to the Ground Truth.
+Table \ref{tab1} reports the quantitative evaluation results in terms of PSNR and SSIM.
+While dNCPD achieves a higher PSNR for the high-contrast bone structure, the proposed NeMFs demonstrates a significant advantage in reconstructing the low-contrast water component, outperforming dNCPD by 0.79 dB.
+This indicates that our method effectively preserves soft-tissue fidelity and suppresses cross-material interference.